Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 # Introduction

 A Ubuntu server is a very cheap way to have your RhinoBot to stay online permanently, as many websites offer cheap VPS hosting for Ubuntu servers.
-If you're looking for a cheap server provider, I (@deansheather) would suggest a [Digital Ocean](https://www.digitalocean.com/) (not an affiliate link) *'droplet'* for hosting your server.
+If you're looking for a cheap server provider, (@deansheather) would suggest a [Digital Ocean](https://www.digitalocean.com/) (not an affiliate link) *'droplet'* for hosting your server.
 All you need to run this bot is a $5 per month 512mb droplet running Ubuntu 14.04.

 Every block of code written in a box that looks like the box below should be run on your server unless otherwise stated.